johnwcowan/r7rs-work/Uuid.md

 lowercase hex digits used.
 Any other string returns `#f`.

 `(uuid->bytevector `*uuid*`)`
-Returns a bytevector representation of *uuid*.
+Returns a newly allocated bytevector representation of *uuid*.
 The length of the result is always 16 bytes.
-It is an error to mutate this bytevector.

 `(bytevector->uuid `*bytevector*`)`

 Returns the UUID specified by *bytevector*.
 It is an error if *bytevector* is not 16 bytes long.

+## Implementation

+See [Gōran Weinholt's library](https://github.com/weinholt/uuid) as a basis.